 Be sure to select the “Hold for posting of current term grades” option when ordering your College Now transcript to be sent at the end of the semester.

 If you are interested in transferring COD credit to another university or institution, visit Transfer Services.

 If you are interested in transferring to a university in Illinois, you may also visit iTransfer for updated transfer courses.

 COD is accredited by The Higher Learning Commission, please call (800) 621-7440 for more information.

 At some colleges, if you have earned 12 or more college credits, your college GPA rather than your high school GPA may be used in awarding scholarships.

 It is also possible that your scholarship or financial aid could be impacted if you drop College Now classes.
 For further information, contact the Financial Aid or Scholarships office at the college or university you plan to attend.

-There is no set College Now attendance policy.
 Faculty members for each course will determine the attendance requirements for that class and it will be outlined in the student's syllabus.